sct/overseerr/docs/getting-started/installation.md

 ```

 {% hint style="info" %}
-Docker on Windows works differently than it does on Linux; it uses a VM to run a stripped-down Linux and then runs docker within that.
-The volume mounts are exposed to the docker in this VM via SMB mounts.
+Docker on Windows works differently than it does on Linux; it runs Docker inside of a stripped-down Linux VM.
+Volume mounts are exposed to Docker inside this VM via SMB mounts.
 While this is fine for media, it is unacceptable for the `/app/config` directory because SMB does not support file locking.
-This will eventually corrupt your database which can lead to slow behavior and crashes.
-If you must run in docker on Windows, you should put the `/app/config` directory mount inside the VM and not on the Windows host.
-It's worth noting that this warning also extends to other containers which use SQLite databases.
+This will eventually corrupt your database, which can lead to slow behavior and crashes.

+**If you must run Docker on Windows, you should put the `/app/config` directory mount inside the VM and not on the Windows host.** (This also applies to other containers with SQLite databases.)
 {% endhint %}

 ## Linux

 {% hint style="info" %}
 The [Overseerr snap](https://snapcraft.io/overseerr) is the only officially supported Linux install method aside from [Docker](#docker).

 Currently, the listening port cannot be changed, so port `5055` will need to be available on your host.
 To install `snapd`, please refer to the [Snapcraft documentation](https://snapcraft.io/docs/installing-snapd).
 {% endhint %}

 **To install:**